 Crime can occur anywhere, at any time.
-Keep an eye out for programs on personal safety and crime prevention, like Street Smarts.
+Keep an eye out for programs on personal safety and crime prevention.
 Public Safety offers programs and services to the entire campus community that can help you reduce the risk of becoming victimized.
 University Police personnel facilitate programs for students, parents, faculty, new employees, student organizations, and community organizations.

-In 2010, 882 hours of dedicated activity were provided, which included public contact with 10,104 individuals.
+In 2011, 1,096 hours of dedicated activity were provided, which included public contact with almost 13,000 individuals.
 Contact the Crime Prevention Office at (323) 343-6290 for more information.